qtumproject/insight-api/README.md

     $(npm bin)/qtumcore-node start
     ```

-8. Open a web browser to `http://localhost:3001/qtum-explorer` or `http://localhost:3001/qtum-insight-api`

-    The API endpoints will be available by default at: `http://localhost:3001/qtum-insight-api/`
+8. The API endpoints will be available by default at: `http://localhost:3001/qtum-insight-api/`

 ## Prerequisites